 “The first Chevy of the ’80s”

 For 1980, the Chevrolet Citation was truly all new.
-It may have been the “most thoroughly tested new car in Chevy history,” but the Citation quickly became the most recalled car in history, with an absolutely astounding nine recalls.
+It may have been the “most thoroughly tested new car in Chevy history,” but the Citation quickly became the most recalled car in history, with an absolutely astounding nine recalls in an era when manufacturers did not readily initiate recalls.

-Upgrading to the LE2 2.8 liter/173 ci V6 with two-barrel carburetor got you 115 bhp and a 0-60 time of a little over 10 seconds.
+Spending $225 to upgrade to the LE2 2.8 liter/173 ci V6 (also with a Varajet two-barrel carburetor) got you 115 bhp and a 0-60 time of a little over 10 seconds.
 Fuel economy dropped, but not by that much: to 20 city/34 highway with the four-speed manual transmission.
 Moving to the profligate three-speed automatic transmission dropped highway mileage to 30 mpg.

-Standard mechanical equipment on the $5,153 sedan (about $14,900 in 2014 dollars) included the heavily advertised front-wheel drive, rack-and-pinion steering, front disc brakes, glass-belted P185/80R13 radial tires, and a Delco Freedom battery.
+Standard mechanical equipment on the $5,153 sedan (about $17,300 in 2018 dollars) included the heavily advertised front-wheel drive, rack-and-pinion steering, front disc brakes, glass-belted P185/80R13 radial tires (now a trailer size), and a Delco Freedom battery.
 Inside, sliding door locks, a lockable glove box, and an AM radio were considered worth mentioning as standard features.
 Chevrolet also shamelessly stated that the sedan’s .417 drag coefficient was a sign of “Efficient Aerodynamics.”

 Exterior and mechanical options were many, including cruise control ($105), an electric rear window defogger ($101), intermittent wipers ($39), power brakes, power steering, sport mirrors (both manual and power), and tinted glass ($70).
 Inside, a custom interior, a gauge package ($70), bucket seats, air conditioning ($564), a reclining front passenger seat, power door locks ($123), power windows ($189), a tilt wheel ($75), and an AM/FM stereo radio with cassette ($188) were all available.